 In November, black voters can be expected to turn out at a high rate for Obama, as they did in 2008.
 Young people also are more likely to vote in the fall, when many of them are on easily organized college campuses, than they are in June.
 A repeated refrain from Democrats has been that a high turnout today would presage a Barrett victory.
 If that prediction turns out wrong -- if turnout is unusually large and Walker wins anyway -- Democrats will have more to worry about.

-Beyond the turnout factor, polls have shown that a small but significant number of Wisconsinites oppose the recall but plan to vote for Obama.
-Some dislike Walker but disapprove of recalls on principle.
+Beyond the turnout factor, polls have shown that a small but significant number of Wisconsinites oppose the recall but also plan to vote for Obama.
+Some dislike Walker but also disapprove of recalls on principle.
 Others, however, simply like both men -- as hard as that may be for dedicated partisans on either side to accept.

 As we've noted before, a driving force behind those swing voters appears to be a sense of economic optimism.
 It's no coincidence that Obama and Walker use a virtually identical slogan: "Forward."
 Both are arguing to voters that tough economic times have begun to turn and that going "backward" to the "policies of the past" would only make matters worse.
 Even though the policies they advocate are very different, some small but significant number of swing voters seem to be willing to give both of them the benefit of the doubt.

 Whether Obama will still be able to make that argument come November depends a lot on the economic statistics over the next few months.
-If those continue to sour, Scott Walker's showing in the recall election will be the least of the president's problems.
+If those continue to sour, Scott Walker’s showing in the recall election will be the least of president's problems.